jasoven/easyii-plus/README.md

 I love Yii2 and decided to work on the already very good EasyiiCMS.

+#Installation

+1. Clone to Directory
+2. Create a database
+3. Import the easyii-db.sql database
+4. Login to url/admin and login useing the logins

 A few major changers compared to Easyii

 ###